smohammed576/Flutter/quiz/README.md

 >[!NOTE]
-> Why is this actually so fun omg
+> why is writing readmes actually so fun omg